-Everyone who runs a business has thought about it at one point, but don’t think that only business people can become bankrupt.
-Actually bankruptcy has nothing to do with a business.
+Everyone who runs a business has thought about it at one point, but don’t believe that only business people can become bankrupt.
+Bankruptcy has nothing to do with a business.
 If you owe someone money and you can’t or won’t pay it back, that someone can go to court.
-The court can then decide what to do and in the worst case scenario declare you bankrupt.
+The court can then decide what to do, and in the worst case scenario declare you bankrupt.

 If we are looking at the numbers of bankruptcies/Insolvencies throughout Europe, we can see that this is not a rare occurrence.
-Have a look at this data here and make your own mind up: http://www.tradingeconomics.com/country-list/bankruptcies
+Have a look at this data here and make your mind up http://www.tradingeconomics.com/country-list/bankruptcies

 On the other hand, if you are in this situation, you’re certainly not alone.

-Each country has its own way in dealing with these things and you should really check the conditions in your own country for more details.
+Each country has its way of dealing with these things, and you should check the conditions in your own country for more details.

 So now it happened.
-You couldn’t pay your bills, the bailiffs just left your building with pretty much everything beside your bed, some chairs and a table.
+You couldn’t pay your bills; the bailiffs just left your building with pretty much everything besides your bed, some chairs and a table.
 What are you going to do now?

-In my line of business I come across people in theses situations all the time and for almost all of them the embarrassment of it all is the worst thing they have to deal with.
+In my line of business, I come across people in these situations all the time, and for almost all of them, the embarrassment of it all is the worst thing they have to deal with.

-Some blame themselves, some blame the system or others.
-Everyone has his own way to deal with such a situation.
-But for all of them life goes on and as hard as it might be for some, it is important to pick yourself up and get a move on.
-Specially if family is involved.
+Some blame themselves; some blame the system or others.
+Everyone has his way to deal with such a situation.
+But for all of them, life goes on, and as hard as it might be for some, it is crucial to pick yourself up and get a move on especially if the family is involved.

 For many, the reason they are in that situation is not based on them doing something wrong, but often is the result of circumstances or fraud by other parties.
-Also taking a risk is part of running a business and yes, sometimes it doesn’t work out.
+Also taking a risk is part of running a business, and yes, sometimes it doesn’t work out.
 There is nothing wrong with this.
-Actually, being an entrepreneur is about taking risks.
+Being an entrepreneur is about taking risks.
 I’ve met some amazing people with incredible skills and talents who went through this process.
-Listening to their stories I can find the mistakes they’ve made but I can also understand why they made them.
+Listening to their stories, I can find the mistakes they’ve made, but I can also understand why they made them.
 I probably would have done the same.

-If you are in that situation, it is going to be difficult to find a job, because companies don’t like to deal with theses things.
-It will even be harder to impossible to start another business, because in most countries you’ll be banned from running a company for several years.
+If you are in that situation, it is going to be challenging to find a job, because companies don’t like to deal with these things.
+It will even be harder to impossible to start another business because in most countries you’ll be banned from running a company for several years.
 So what can you do?

 The first thing to do is to be clear about your situation.
-You need to know what you’re aloud to do and what not.
+You need to know what you’re allowed to do and what not.